Bloodborne Review

 Reviewed by Nine_toes on Jul 24, 2024

-If you are wondering why there is a review of a decade-old game being uploaded now, it’s because I insisted that I needed a proper outlet to yap about this game.
+If you are wondering why a review of a decade-old game is being uploaded now, it's because I insisted that I needed a proper outlet to yap about this game.
 My friends are already tired of hearing about it.

 Bloodborne, PS4, Review, Gameplay, Screenshots, NoobFeed

 Bloodborne is set in Yharnam, where people come from far and wide because there happens to be a miracle drug here that can cure any illness, but it involves a blood transfusion and the signing of a contract.
 Oh, how important this is.
-Seeing as the name of the game is Bloodborne, you may have already guessed—this game revolves around blood.
+As the name of the game is Bloodborne, you may have already guessed that this game revolves around blood.

 You take this transfusion, sign the contract, witness a nightmare, and you are set off into the world of Bloodborne.
-You see some scribbled notes written by yourself that say, “Find the old blood… Transcend the hunt”.
-That’s all you know for a good long time—and yeah, there is no long cutscene at the start that gives you context about the world.
+You see some scribbled notes written by yourself that say, "Find the old blood… Transcend the hunt".
+That's all you have known for a good long time, and yeah, there is no long cutscene at the start that gives you context about the world.
 That is for you to discover by yourself.

-In classic FromSoftware fashion, the first fight is scripted, and you are expected to die, since you do not start off with a weapon, however, there is a way to beat the werewolf you come across if you know what you are doing.
-Anyway, once you die for the first time, you awaken in The Hunter’s Dream.
-A beautiful fenced up garden that is seemingly floating in a white void where there are several dark pillars, and the Hunter’s Workshop in the middle of it all.
+In classic FromSoftware fashion, the first fight is scripted, and you are expected to die since you do not start with a weapon.
+However, there is a way to beat the werewolf you come across if you know what you are doing.
+Anyway, once you die for the first time, you awaken in The Hunter's Dream.
+A beautiful fenced-up garden that is seemingly floating in a white void where there are several dark pillars and the Hunter's Workshop in the middle of it all.
 This is your hub world.
-You get your upgrades, the ability to teleport to previously visited areas, and some crucial lore dialogue from some NPCs too.
+You get your upgrades, the ability to teleport to previously visited areas, and some crucial lore dialogue from some NPCs, too.

 Bloodborne, PS4, Review, Gameplay, Screenshots, NoobFeed

-Now, for the combat mechanics, Bloodborne is much more fast paced than its predecessors.
-Enemies just attack fast, and they take away huge chunks of your health, and that applies to you too.
-You are sort of a nimble glass cannon.
-When you lock onto an enemy by pressing R3, your dodge which was previously a roll becomes a quickstep which is extremely handy once you have figured out the i-frames.
+Now, for the combat mechanics, Bloodborne is much more fast-paced than its predecessors.
+Enemies just attack fast, and they take away huge chunks of your health, and that applies to you, too.
+You are sort of an agile glass cannon.
+When you lock onto an enemy by pressing R3, your dodge, which was previously a roll, becomes a quickstep, which is extremely handy once you have figured out the i-frames.

 Your armor options are also very light and stylish.
 Which armor you pick has no effect on your weight or movement speed, so it's largely an aesthetic choice.
 When you take damage, your health will go down, but you will have a sort of temporary bar that fills back up when you hit enemies back.
 As long as they bleed from your attacks, you will gain your health back.